Poppaea Sabina: In film and television

-Another portrayal of Poppaea is featured in the 1932 film The Sign of the Cross.
-Daringly for the time, she is portrayed (by Claudette Colbert) as being openly bisexual, suggestively inviting a female slave to bathe with her, but lusting after Roman soldier Marcus Superbus (Fredric March).
+In the 1932 pre-Code film The Sign of the Cross, Poppaea is portrayed (by Claudette Colbert) as openly bisexual, suggestively inviting a female companion to bathe with her, but lusting after Roman soldier Marcus Superbus (Fredric March).

-In the 1976 BBC TV series I, Claudius, Poppaea was played by Sally Bazely.

-Kara Tointon played Poppaea in 2003's Boudica, also known as Warrior Queen in the United States.
+Poppaea was portrayed by Brigitte Bardot in the 1956 Italian film Nero's Mistress; by Kay Patrick in the 1965 Doctor Who serial The Romans; by Sally Bazely in the 1976 BBC TV series I, Claudius; by Kara Tointon in the 2003 film Boudica (distributed in the U.S. as Warrior Queen); and by Élisa Tovati in the 2004 drama film Nero.

+Rachel Yakar performs the role of Poppea in the 1979 opera film of L'incoronazione di Poppea, directed by Jean-Pierre Ponnelle and conducted by Nikolaus Harnoncourt.

 Poppaea is portrayed by Catherine McCormack in the 2006 BBC docudrama Ancient Rome: The Rise and Fall of an Empire.
 In this interpretation, she is kicked to death by Nero after offhandedly and uncritically mentioning a minor glitch during his performance at the Quinquennial Neronia.
 Her corpse is later shown mounted on display.

-Rachel Yakar plays the part of Poppaea in the 1979 musical film of L'incoronazione di Poppea directed by Nikolaus Harnoncourt.

-She is also a character in the 2004 drama film Nero, played by Elisa Tovati.

-In Mel Brooks' 1968 film The Producers, Leo Bloom (Gene Wilder) is terrified by Max Bialystock (Zero Mostel) when the large man stands over him, and — in reference to Cassius Dio's account of Poppaea's death — screams: "You're going to jump on me.
-I know you're going to jump on me – like Nero jumped on Poppaea...
-Poppaea.
-She was his wife.
-And she was unfaithful to him.
-So he got mad and he jumped on her.
-Up and down, up and down, until he squashed her like a bug.
-Please don't jump on me!"

 In the 2013 Polish film Imperator, done entirely in Latin, Poppaea is played by Ewa Horwich.
 Here, Poppaea is depicted as outliving Nero and meeting her death in Germania after reuniting with Otho.

 In music

-The Gothic metal band Theatre of Tragedy wrote a song titled "Poppæa", inspired by her story, on their myth-based album Aégis.
+The Gothic metal band Theatre of Tragedy wrote a song titled "Poppæa," inspired by her story, on their myth-based album Aégis.